andresjaramillo7/RoboCap/README.md

 # RoboCap: Natural Language Scene Descriptions for Robots
 System that generates natural language descriptions from images of "what a robot sees".
 (CV => NLP)

 This idea aligns with real robotics applications such as assistance robots, autonomous navigation, and systems that need to interpret their environment in a way that is understandable to humans.

-COCO dataset and a multimodal CV + NLP pipeline its used to train, validate and test the models.
+COCO's dataset and a multimodal CV + NLP pipeline (Conv Network + Transformer) its used to train, validate and test the deep learning algorithm's model.

 ## Motivation:
-Robots often perceive their enviroment through cameras, but lack the ability to summarize visual information in language.
+Robots often perceive their environment through cameras, but lack the ability to summarize visual information in language.

 Natural-language descriptions give robots:
 - Human friendly explanations of what they see.